 There were a few purchases that were made during the year, which in my opinion, should have had documentation of quotes and/or State Contract numbers affixed to the paid voucher.
 Although quotes and/or State Contracts numbers may have existed, they were not attached to the final paid voucher as required by the Local Public Contracts Law.
-In addition, in a few instances there were reimbursements to volunteers the fire company that should be minimized since it gives the impression of a circumvention of purchasing procedures.
+There has been significant improvement in the area of documentation since 2010.
+These have been discussed with the appropriate officials.

 The District is involved in a construction project for a new firehouse.
 The architect certification of monthly progress billings reflected change orders that were not in all cases approved by the Commissioners.
 The change orders in total were below the allowable threshold for change order.
-We have been advised that there are complications with the project and that a final change order and payout resolution may be considered upon completion of the project.
+We have been advised that there are complications with the project and that a final change order and final payment resolution was adopted in 2013.

-GENERAL COMMENTS AND RECOMMENDATIONS (CONTINUED) DECEMBER 31, 2011
+GENERAL COMMENTS AND RECOMMENDATIONS (CONTINUED) DECEMBER 31, 2012